Wbwren/Personal-portfolio/README.md

 A well designed, visually pleasing and informative website to demonstrate to employers my suitability for a developer role and provide a means for other developers to collaborate.

+## Project purpose
+The purpose of this website was to showcase my skills and portfolio to potential employers and collaborators.
+The site itself is a demonstration of my ability to write HTML and CSS.

+The website has the following sections:
+* Home page

+  The home page contains a navigation bar linking to all of the other sections and a brief introduction to the website designer.

+* Portfolio

+  The portfolio section displays four projects that link to Github repositories.

+* About

+  The about section lists the technologies that the portfolio owner has experience with, educational background and specific areas of expertise.

+* Testimonials

+  The testimonials section lists two references from past lecturers of the portfolio owner.

+* Interests and hobbies

+  The interests and hobbies section lists the portfolio owners interests and hobbies.

+* Contact

+  The contact section contains a form in which a visitor may send the website owner an email.

 ## UX

 ### User stories